CARES Act Funding (2020)

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides funds to Ridgewater College for emergency financial aid grants to students for cost of attendance expenses related to the disruption of campus operations due to coronavirus (such as food, housing, course materials, technology, health care, and child care).
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act of March 2020 provided funds to Ridgewater College for emergency financial aid grants to students for cost of attendance expenses related to the disruption of campus operations due to coronavirus (such as food, housing, course materials, technology, health care, and child care).

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act is a package of over $2 trillion intended to provide relief from the public health and economic impacts of COVID-19.
-The act contained a provision which establishes and funds the Higher Education Emergency Relief Fund (HEERF).
-The HEERF directs institutions of higher education (“institutions”) to use no less than 50 percent of funds received under Sections 18004(a)(1) and 18004(c) of the CARES Act to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act was a package of over $2 trillion intended to provide relief from the public health and economic impacts of COVID-19.
+The act contained a provision which established and funded the Higher Education Emergency Relief Fund (HEERF).
+The HEERF directed institutions of higher education (“institutions”) to use no less than 50 percent of funds received under Sections 18004(a)(1) and 18004(c) of the CARES Act to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.

-You can view our CARES Act funding certification and agreement below:
+Our CARES Act funding certification and agreement can be viewed below:

 - How much was awarded to MN State Colleges & Universities & Ridgewater College?

 The Act allocated $93.361 million for the colleges and universities of Minnesota State:

 - Half ($46.7 million) was allocated to emergency financial aid directly to students.
 These funds were distributed as soon as possible using existing financial aid mechanisms.
 The grants were intended to help students cover costs they experienced as a result of the pandemic.
 Over 75% of Minnesota State students received some level of funding in the form of a direct cash grant.